stepanzabelin/clirio/README.md

 > **NOTE**
 > This lib is _alpha quality_.
 There is no guarantee it will be reliably.
-> The documentation also needs to be corrected, feel free to do it
+> The documentation also needs to be corrected

 - [Clirio.js](#clirio)
   - [Installation](#installation)